VapiAI/client-sdk-html-script-tag/README.md

 };
 ```

-You can customise the look and feel of your Vapi Support Button using the following configurations.
+You can also customise the look and feel of your Vapi Support Button using the following configurations.
 The button will have 3 states, `idle`, `loading` and `active`.

+Button Configuration for a pill

 ```js
 const buttonConfig = {